meteralgeek/HiveOS-Custom-Miner-Builder/README.md

 Hive OS Config Builder and tar.gz Packer For Custom Miners

+* New Changed /hive/custom/$CUSTOM_MINER paths to /hive/miner/custom/$CUSTOM_MINER due to last HiveOS Update.

 * Config Builder For AMD and Nvidia miners

-* .tar.gz Packer For Custom Miners
+* HiveOS .tar.gz Packer For Linux Miners

-*New .tar.gz miner package upload to Public FTP Server
+* .tar.gz miner package upload to Public FTP Server

-*New Global Miner (You Can Build HiveOS Custom Miner Package for any Linux Miner)
+* Global Miner (You Can Build HiveOS Custom Miner Package for any Linux Miner)

 It downloads algorithm infos from HiveOS Repo